 The proof is in the job description, and a millennial applicant won't bother to apply for unclear or incomplete job postings.
 There's even a strong and ongoing debate about how much pay information should be present in the job post.
 Writing out detailed job descriptions isn't fun, but it can help you and applicants save time in the hiring process.
 Especially if you set requirements through application software to ensure that people aren't blindly clicking "apply now."

 Onboarding is that middle-ground between hired but not working yet.
 Early paperwork processing and training is an opportunity to build rapport and get the new hire engaged right away.
 Don't stick them in a conference room with 800 pages to sign, or put them in front of the computer for hours at a time.
 If that new hire receives other offers, they may not stick around for long.

 Workplace communication is an area where millennials can teach managers quite a bit.
 They do have demands which can be a drain on the manager's time, but there are other ways that their preferred communication can save time!

-1:1 meetings are vital for cultivating engagement and loyalty with millennials.
+One-on-one meetings are vital for cultivating engagement and loyalty with millennials.
 Only 21% of millennials report having weekly meetings with their managers.
 However, 44% said that regular meetings would keep them more engaged.

-The solution: Put one on one meetings on the schedule, but cut out the fluff.
+The solution: Put one-on-one meetings on the schedule, but cut out the fluff.
 Use systems to ensure that the meeting isn't just running down a list of action items.
 Ask about their professional development and what they would like to do for the team.

 Give some priority to text.
 Millennials prefer text or digital communication because they want quick and concise answers.
 You see, 81% of respondents in an Adobe study reported they want technology that will help them connect with coworkers efficiently.
 To millennials, digital communication isn't a barrier; it's the key.
 Tools such as Slack or in-app message systems might take some time to learn but ultimately will streamline communication.